Actively Recruiting

 • Diagnosis of idiopathic Parkinson Disease using Movement Disorders Society Clinical Diagnostic Criteria

-• Hoehn & Yahr stages I-III indicating early to moderate PD and ability to walk without assistance
+• Hoehn & Yahr stages I-III (early to moderate-stage PD; able to walk without assistance)

-• Proficiency in English at native speaker level
+• Proficiency in English at a native speaker level

 Not Eligible